Trypanosomatida: Other features

 Notable characteristics of trypanosomatids are the ability to perform trans-splicing of RNA and possession of glycosomes, where much of their glycolysis is confined to.
 The acidocalcisome, another organelle, was first identified in trypanosomes.

-Bacterial endosymbioant
+Bacterial endosymbiont

-A grand total of six species of trypanosomatids carry an additional proteobacterial endosymbioant, termed TPE (trypanosomatid proteobacterial endosymbionts).
-These trypansomatids (Strigomonas oncopelti, S. culicis, S. galati, Angomonas desouzai, and A. deanei) are in turn known as SHTs, for symbiont-harboring trypanosomatids.
+Six species of trypanosomatids are known to carry an additional proteobacterial endosymbiont, termed TPE (trypanosomatid proteobacterial endosymbionts).
+These trypanosomatids (Strigomonas oncopelti, S. culicis, S. galati, Angomonas desouzai, and A. deanei) are in turn known as SHTs, for symbiont-harboring trypanosomatids.
 All such symbionts have a shared evolutionary origin and are classified in the Candidatus genus "Kinetoplastibacterium".

 As with many symbionts, the bacteria have a much reduced genome compared to their free-living relatives of genera Taylorella and Achromobacter.
 (GTDB finds the genus sister to Proftella, a symbiont of Diaphorina citri.)
 Reflecting their inability to live alone, they have lost genes dedicated to essential biological functions, relying on the host instead.
 They have modified their division to become synchronized with the host.
 In S. culicis at least, the TPE helps the host by synthesizing heme and producing essential enzymes, staying tethered to the kinetoplast.